 Simply Hired is another job board that allows clients to widen the scope of their job ad’s visibility through the connections it establishes with other platforms.
-Similar to Zip Recruiter, when you place a job advertisement on Simply Hired, the portal links that posting to other job boards so that they can feature it as well.
-Simply Hired unifies your job hunting efforts for you.
-Create an ad for a developer and let them do the rest.
+Similar to Zip Recruiter, when you place a job advertisement on Simply Hired, the portal links that posting to other job boards so that they can feature it, as well.
+Simply Hired unifies your job hunting efforts for you when you need to hire a developer.
+Just create an ad for a developer and let them do the rest.

-Figuring out the best way to hire freelance developers is a challenge that many recruiters face.
+Figuring out the best ways to hire a developer is a challenge that many recruiters face.

 Software development is a lucrative industry.

 According to Gartner Inc, in 2018, SaaS companies raked in over $70 billion in revenue.

 As more businesses seek to leverage the power of software in their operations, this industry is expected to experience significant growth in the years to come.

 As you take on the competitive online industry, you want to have the best on your team.